archlinux/aur/README.md

       See the included [patch-dkms-for-llvm-clang-support.patch](patch-dkms-for-llvm-clang-support.patch) if your
       version of DKMS doesn't support LLVM builds.

-  - Building with `-O3` compiler optimization is supported, though the performance gain over `-O2 -march=native` or Clang ThinLTO is slim.
+  - Building with `-O3` compiler optimization is supported though the performance gain over `-O2 -march=native` and/or
+      Clang ThinLTO is slim.

 ### Acknowledgements